tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 In `Prewrite` phase:
 1. Get a timestamp from the timestamp oracle, and we call the timestamp the transaction's `start_ts`.
 2. For each row involved in the transaction, put a lock in the `lock` column.
-At the same time, put the value to the `data` column with the timestamp `start_ts`.
+At the same time, write the value to the `data` column with the timestamp `start_ts`.
 One of these locks will be chosen as the *primary* lock, while others are *secondary* locks.
 Each lock contains the transaction's `start_ts`.
 Each secondary lock, in addition, contains the location of the primary lock.
     * If there's already a lock or newer version than `start_ts`, the current transaction will be rolled back.

 And then, in the`Commit` phase: